 - Almost all tequila comes from Jalisco.

-- Tequila can also be produced in some parts of four other Mexican states, as well: Guanajuato, Michoacán, Nayarit, and Tamaulipas.
+- Tequila can also be produced in some parts of four other Mexican states: Guanajuato, Michoacán, Nayarit, and Tamaulipas.

 -